Tamy Boubekeur, Patrick Reuter, Christophe Schlick

 .
 Let us detail this process:

-constructed as a good local approximation of the underlying surface
+is constructed as a good local approximation of the underlying surface in the cell

 , but not necessarily in its neighborhood